 Owning land is the new luxury for many homeowners.
-Whether you plan to use the land for personal use or for resell, land hits the mark as a great investment, especially because it is a finite resource.
-If you've ever thought about purchasing land in Oklahoma, read on for a few helpful tips and resources.
+And buying land as an investment can be an excellent option.
+Whether you want to use the land yourself or resell, land is a good investment because it is a finite resource.

 Unlike other real estate investments, land is typically less expensive to maintain as you don’t have to worry about repairs like replacing a roof, furnace or a leaky hot water heater.
 Land can be a great option for investors approaching retirement since it is an asset with little maintenance and significant tax benefits.